gin-gonic/gin/README.md

 When using the Bind-method, Gin tries to infer the binder depending on the Content-Type header.
 If you are sure what you are binding, you can use `MustBindWith` or `ShouldBindWith`.

 You can also specify that specific fields are required.
-If a field is decorated with `binding:"required"` and has a empty value when binding, an error will be returned.
+If a field is decorated with `binding:"required"` and has an empty value when binding, an error will be returned.

 ```go
 // Binding from JSON